Fall 2020 Smart Start

 Physical distancing practices and standards in common areas will be expected and enforced.

+For optimal safety, parents should remain in their vehicles during student drop-off and pick-up times.
+In rare exceptions, please practice healthy social distancing and mask-wearing if you enter one of our buildings.
+Such exceptions may include unique events to which parents are invited or if a parent needs to communicate quickly to the office staff.
 Students who drive their own vehicles will be expected to report immediately to their first class period, practice, or activity upon arrival to campus.
 No loitering permitted in the parking lot.

 Students will utilize hand sanitizer stations upon entering & exiting all buildings on campus and need to wash their hands frequently throughout the school day.

 Students are expected to employ good respiratory etiquette such as covering coughs & sneezes with tissue or crease of the elbow when not wearing a face mask.
 Avoid heavy breathing or spitting in the direction of other students or staff.

 LS teachers will regularly clean all student work areas.
 MS & US students will assist staff members with the cleaning and/or disinfecting of all desk areas and equipment upon arrival to each classroom.
 This way the student knows his/her area is cleaned before use.
 Cleaning supplies will be provided by FWC.

 Students should avoid unnecessary body contact with other students or staff members such as hand-holding, hugs, kissing, high-fives, etc.